2024/25 Programme

 Tuesday 18 February 2025, 8pm

-The virtuosic Fidelio Trio — Darragh Morgan (violin), Tim Gill (cello), and Mary Dullea (piano) — return to Music in Fermanagh on Tuesday, 18th February 2025, at St Macartin's Cathedral, Enniskillen, for an evening of exceptional chamber music.
-The programme begins with Schubert’s lyrical String Trio in E-flat major, D. 929, followed by Beethoven's much loved and dramatic Piano Trio in D major, Op.
+The virtuosic Fidelio Trio — Darragh Morgan (violin), Tim Gill (cello), and Mary Dullea (piano) — returned to Music in Fermanagh on Tuesday, 18th February 2025, at St Macartin's Cathedral, Enniskillen, for an evening of exceptional chamber music.
+The programme began with Schubert’s lyrical String Trio in E-flat major, D. 929, followed by Beethoven's much-loved and dramatic Piano Trio in D major, Op.
 70, No. 1 ("Ghost"), known for its haunting second movement.
-The concert concludes with Schoenberg’s Verklärte Nacht, Op.
+The concert concluded with Schoenberg’s Verklärte Nacht, Op.
 4, a groundbreaking work that bridged Romanticism and modernism.
-Renowned for their dynamic performances and international acclaim, The Fidelio Trio offers a rich exploration of the string trio repertoire, uniting melodic beauty, emotional depth, and innovative harmony.

-Shortlisted for the 2016 Royal Philharmonic Society Music Awards, The Fidelio Trio broadcast regularly on BBC Radio 3, RTÉ Lyric FM, and have been featured on Sky Arts.
-Since their debut at London’s Southbank Centre, The Fidelio Trio have regularly appeared at London's Wigmore Hall, Dublin's National Concert Hall, Kilkenny and Belfast Festivals as well as celebrated concerts throughout Europe, North America and Asia.
+Renowned for their dynamic performances and international acclaim, The Fidelio Trio offered a rich exploration of the string trio repertoire, uniting melodic beauty, emotional depth, and innovative harmony.
+Shortlisted for the 2016 Royal Philharmonic Society Music Awards, The Fidelio Trio broadcasted regularly on BBC Radio 3, RTÉ Lyric FM, and were featured on Sky Arts.
+Since their debut at London’s Southbank Centre, The Fidelio Trio regularly appeared at London's Wigmore Hall, Dublin's National Concert Hall, Kilkenny and Belfast Festivals, as well as in celebrated concerts throughout Europe, North America, and Asia.

 This event has now passed.